mnq11/airbnb/docs/ARCHITECTURE.md

 - Prisma for type-safe database queries
 - Input validation on API endpoints
 - Owner verification for sensitive operations

+## Architecture Diagram Update Notes

+The Logical Architecture Diagram has been updated to accurately reflect the current codebase structure with the following improvements:

+1. **Enhanced Client Layer**
+   - Added detailed component breakdown (UI, Listing, Input, Navbar, Modal components)
+   - Specified custom hooks used for state management (useLoginModal, useRegisterModal, etc.)
+   - Added providers section showing ModalsProvider and ToasterProvider

+2. **Expanded Server Layer**
+   - Detailed page components and their organization
+   - Added comprehensive API routes structure
+   - Included Server Actions with specific action names
+   - Enhanced authentication representation with OAuth and credentials providers

+3. **Improved Data Layer**
+   - Added type definitions reference
+   - Expanded database collections structure
+   - Clarified relationship between Prisma schema and MongoDB

+4. **Connection Clarity**
+   - Added explicit connections between components across layers
+   - Used styling to differentiate primary, secondary, and tertiary components
+   - Improved visual hierarchy for better readability

+This diagram now provides a more accurate representation of how the application components interact, making it a valuable reference for both new and existing developers.

 ## Detailed Subsystem Diagrams